“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 Therefore, it is impermissible to bring children into existence.

 The second premise seems quite robust as well.
 A child cannot consent to their own creation, as they do not exist prior to being brought into existence.
 Moreover, life inherently entails risks of catastrophic harm, such as cancer, heart disease, paralysis, severe depression, rape, torture, etc., or even death in itself, one could argue.
 The degree of risk varies, but these possibilities are universal.
 Importantly, bringing a child into existence is not necessary to prevent harm of a similar or greater scale.
-In fact, as argued earlier in the misanthropic and philanthropic arguments, refraining from procreation actively reduces harm.
+In fact, as argued earlier in the prevention-of-harm-to-other-beings and better-allocation-of-ressources arguments, refraining from procreation actively reduces harm.

 This argument, inspired by the work of Hereth and Ferrucci, has been modified slightly for clarity and strength: